 Phase Three of the implementation of the Cultural Heritage Landscape Strategy is now underway and will consider and recommend appropriate protection measures for the conservation, protection and preservation of the significant cultural heritage landscapes recognized by Oakville Town Council.
 The implementation will consider tools under the Ontario Heritage Act, the Planning Act and Municipal Act.

-On August 15, 2017, the Heritage Oakville Advisory Committee approved a staff report recommending that the town proceed with a Notice of Intention to Designate the Glen Abbey property as a significant cultural heritage landscape under s.
+On August 21, 2017, Council unanimously voted in favour to proceed with a Notice of Intention to Designate the Glen Abbey property as a significant cultural heritage landscape under s.
 29 of the Ontario Heritage Act.
+For details, visit our Cultural Heritage Landscape Strategy page and read the news release.

 Please note that the recommendation to designate the Glen Abbey property as a significant cultural heritage landscape is based on the cultural heritage value of the property, which has been assessed by the town through its Cultural Heritage Landscapes Strategy.
-This proposed designation is separate from the applications filed by ClubLink to allow the redevelopment of the property for residential and commercial uses, which are not before the Heritage Committee on August 15 or Council on August 21.
+This proposed designation is separate from the applications filed by ClubLink to allow the redevelopment of the property for residential and commercial uses.
 It is proposed that the ClubLink development applications will be considered at a future meeting of Council on September 26, 2017.

 Staff will bring forward separate reports to Council on each of the three remaining Council endorsed properties after they have moved through Phase Three of the process.